 Hofstra University’s Frank G. Zarb School of Business prepares students to become tomorrow’s global leaders.
 Located just 25 miles from New York City, Zarb students have access to internships and networking opportunities across every industry.
 The Zarb School combines entrepreneurial, hands-on learning and research with real-world experience and mentorship in state-of-the-art facilities, including a Behavioral Research in Business Lab, Center for Entrepreneurship, and academic trading room.
-Our undergraduate and graduate programs in accounting, management and entrepreneurship, marketing and international business, finance, and business analytics are ranked and recognized by US News & World Report, Princeton Review and Poets & Quants as among the best in the world.
-This survey was developed and analyzed by a class of Hofstra MBA students led by Dr. Andrew Forman, associate professor of marketing and international business, in partnership with Marcum.
-The questions reflected current issues of interest to CEOs of mid-sized companies.
+Our undergraduate and graduate programs in accounting, management and entrepreneurship, marketing and international business, finance, and business analytics are ranked and recognized by US News & World Report.
 For more information, visit www.hofstra.edu/zarb.

 Coronavirus Resource Center